Dismiss Modal

 Choose a preferred language

 Following a special diet when you have kidney disease can help you stay as healthy as possible.
-Your healthcare provider or dietitian should make a special diet plan just for you.
+Your health care provider or dietitian should make a special diet plan just for you.

 Eating right